5 Tell-Tale Signs That Your Client Is About to Jump Ship

 Either way, I bet we can agree that, had you identified and dealt with these issues head on, you may have been able to repair the relationship or at least end on better terms.

 When a client cancels, it feels a lot like a break-up.
-You’ve spent years building a strong relationship with them and when it goes south, it can be a real slap in the face (and a major hit to your business).
+You’ve spent years building a strong relationship with your client and when it goes south, it can be a real slap in the face (and a major hit to your business).
 Wouldn’t you be better off had you identified the warning signs and been prepared for the tough conversation?

 Earlier this week, the #ppcchat crew had a fascinating conversation about this very subject (check out the stream cap here).
 At WordStream HQ, we’ve been working hard to develop a better sense of our clients’ health, so we can get involved and make adjustments before breakups occur.
 When things aren’t going so hot with your PPC clients, there are plenty of tell-tale hints.
 Here are the top five signals that we keep an eye out for: